atick-faisal/label-studio/docs/source/guide/decommission_minio.md

 2. Remove `MINIO_MIGRATION: true` from `global.extraEnvironmentVars` section of your `ls-values.yaml` file.

-3. Redeploy a release by following steps from [Upgrade Label Studio Enterprise](install_enterprise_k8s.html#Upgrade-Label-Studio-using-Helm).
+3. Redeploy a release by following steps from [Upgrade Annotation Hub Enterprise](install_enterprise_k8s.html#Upgrade-Label-Studio-using-Helm).